RESOURCE LIBRARY

 The following teams earn a Merit-Based Qualifying slot:

-• Winning Alliance: Captains
+• Winning Alliance: Captain

-• Winning Alliance: 1st Picks
+• Winning Alliance: 1st Pick

 • Wild Card recipients